Apartment | 1 bedrooms | sleeps 2

 The Hayloft is a small apartment for two on the upper floor of a barn.
 The entrance is up a short external flight of stone steps with a handrail.

 The accommodation is all on one level, with a compact, well-equipped kitchen with breakfast bar.
-The kitchen leads through to the spacious sitting/bedroom which has a king-size double bed sofa, TV and DVD.
+The kitchen leads through to the spacious sitting/bedroom which has a king-size bed, sofa, TV and DVD.
 Original features in this room include an exposed stone wall, rafters and pitched roof.
 There is a bathroom with shower, hand-basin and toilet.

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|General:||Central heating, TV|
+|General||Central heating, TV|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Cooker, Microwave, Fridge|
+|Utilities||Cooker, Microwave, Fridge|

-|Furniture:||Double beds (1), Lounge seating for 2|
+|Furniture||Double beds (1), Lounge seats for 2|